Apple could be onto a blockbuster success with its iPhone X as pre-orders of the new flagship phone out of Cupertino could hit 50 million.

 “The 3D sensing (TrueDepth camera) on iPhone X is composed of a structured-light system, time-of-flight system and a front-facing camera, which represents a far more complex structure than those of rivals.
 It will therefore be harder to achieve mass production,” wrote Kuo.

-This could mean Apple will need to seriously ramp up its manufacturing pipeline to avoid disappointing iPhone X would-be buyers when the handset is released in November.
+Apple may need to seriously ramp up its manufacturing pipeline to avoid disappointing iPhone X would-be buyers when the handset is released in November.
 Pre-orders for the iPhone X go live on October 27, so time will tell if the cool-off period between the announcement of the iPhone X and its availability will see people either opt for flagship Android phones or buy the iPhone 8 instead.

 Speaking of the iPhone 8, sales of the handset have not been stellar so far, which suggests that Apple fans are either tired of the rather long-in-the-tooth iPhone design or are simply holding out to splash the cash on the £999 iPhone X.